 We’re happy to provide a second opinion or a re-evaluation if your child’s previous assessment is outdated, incomplete, or if you have concerns about the results.
 Please bring any prior reports or documentation to your appointment, this context helps us provide the most thorough evaluation possible.

 Your evaluation report will include specific recommendations for next steps, which may include ABA therapy, speech-language therapy, occupational therapy, social skills groups, and school accommodations.
 Our team will walk you through these recommendations during your feedback session and assist with referrals.
 Care Anywhere Psychiatry can also continue to support your child’s ongoing psychiatric needs within our practice.
+Additional referrals or evaluations may be recommended depending on assessment findings

 Autism is a lifelong neurodevelopmental condition.
 While many children make remarkable developmental progress especially with early, appropriate support, autism does not simply disappear.
 A child who appears to “outgrow” certain behaviors may have developed coping strategies that can mask significant underlying challenges.
 A proper evaluation ensures your child receives appropriate support at every stage of development.